 Some History of Lapworth

 For those who like off-road cycling there is plenty to enjoy at Lapworth, from the locks, unique split-bridges and barrel roof houses, along with the canal junction itself.
-The pubs of Lapworth are also handy for those visiting Packwood House.
-Now, before any purists e-mail me to complain, I am only featuring a little information on Packwood House on this page as some folks may wish to combine a visit to that house along with a pub in Lapworth.
-I realise it is in a neighbouring parish but these pubs are convenient for an easy combination.
+The lanes of the Tapster Valley and around Bushwood roll gently and make for a pleasant ride.
+The pubs of Lapworth are handy for those visiting Packwood House in a neighbouring parish.

 Lapworth in 1912 Kelly's Directory